Photonic Listed by mnt6 Ransomware Group

 On May 2, 2026, Canadian quantum computing company Photonic appeared on the leak site of the mnt6 ransomware group, with attackers claiming to have exfiltrated internal files during a ransomware incident.
 The breach affects anyone whose personal or professional information was stored in those files, including employees, contractors, partners, and potentially customers whose details may have been contained in the stolen data.

 Public reporting indicates that mnt6 posted proof of the Photonic breach on its dark-web leak site.
 The company, which develops scalable quantum computing and networking technologies using silicon spin qubits, had internal files exfiltrated.
 No exact number of affected individuals has been disclosed.
-Available reporting describes the incident as a ransomware attack in which data was stolen before encryption or as part of an extortion attempt.
+Available reporting describes the incident as a ransomware attack in which data was allegedly stolen before encryption or as part of an extortion attempt.
 The leak site posting appeared on May 2, 2026, though the initial intrusion date remains undisclosed in current public information.

 Why This Matters for You and Your Family